s-process Enirchment of Ultrafaint Dwarf Galaxies: Method

 \subsection{Cosmological Simulations}

 We use \textsc{arepo}, a moving-mesh hydrodynamic simulation code \citep{Springel10_AREPO, Pakmor16_AREPO_improvement, 2019AREPOrelease}.
 As the cosmological parameters, we use the Planck 2018 results \citep{Planck2018}: $\Omega_{m} = 0.315, \Omega_{b} = 0.049, \sigma_{8} = 0.810, n_{s} = 0.965, H_{0} = 67.4 \mathrm{km s^{-1}Mpc^{-1}}$.
-The code settings and galaxy formation models are the same models as in the Auriga simulations \citep{Grand17_Auriga}.
 The initial conditions are generated using \textsc{music} \citep{Hahn11_MUSIC}.
-The boxsize is 1 comoving $h^{-1}$Mpc on a side.
-We use a hierarchical zoom-in technique to resolve the inner structure of the small simulated galaxies.
-The mass of each dark-matter particle is about $100 \Msun$, and the typical mass of each gas cell and star particle is about 20 \Msun.
-From our previous paper we select two galaxies `halo 1' and `halo 3' as the galaxy samples \citep{2020Tarumi}.
-In this paper, we refer to halo 1 as the `large UFD' and halo 3 as the `small UFD'.
-In Fig.~\ref{fig:star formation histories} we present the star formation histories of our galaxy samples.
-Halo mass ($M_{h}$), stellar mass ($M_{*}$), and size ($R_{200}$) of these samples are ($M_{h}, M_{*}, R_{200}$) = ($1.7\times 10^{8} \Msun$, $2.0\times 10^4 \Msun$, $1.717$ kpc), and ($8.7\times 10^{7} \Msun$, 3,000 \Msun, $1.544$ kpc), respectively at redshift $z=8$, which can be regarded as UFD progenitors \citep{Safarzadeh18_UFDselection}.
-These haloes grow to ($M_{h}, M_{*}, R_{200}$) = ($2.7\times 10^{8} \Msun$, $2.0\times 10^4 \Msun$, $3.917$ kpc), and ($3.1\times 10^{8} \Msun$, 2,600 \Msun, $4.061$ kpc) by redshift $z=4$ which is our final snapshot.
-Basic properties such as the growth of stellar and gas masses are insensitive to the change of the resolution (see \citealt{2020Tarumi}).
+The box-size is 1 comoving $h^{-1}$Mpc on a side.
+We use a hierarchical zoom-in technique to resolve the inner structures of the simulated galaxies.
+The mass of each dark matter particle is about $100\,\Msun$, and the typical mass of each gas cell and star particle is about 20\,\Msun.
+Our sample galaxies are the same as the ones we used in our previous paper \citep{2020Tarumi}.
+In this paper, we refer to halos 1, 2, and 3 as the large, medium and small UFDs (hereafter `L-UFD', `M-UFD', and `S-UFD').
+The stellar mass of the S-UFD is $\sim 100\,\Msun$, and the number of the star particles is too small to make a robust comparison with the observations.
+Therefore, we mainly discuss the results from the L-UFD and M-UFD.
+In Fig.~\ref{fig:star formation histories}, we present the star formation histories of the three galaxies.
+Halo masses ($M_{h}$), stellar masses ($M_{*}$), and sizes ($R_{200}$) of these samples are ($M_{h}, M_{*}, R_{200}$) = ($1.7\times 10^{8}\,\Msun$, $12,000\,\Msun$, $1.7$ kpc), and ($1.0\times 10^{8}\,\Msun$, $4,100\,\Msun$, $1.6$ kpc) at redshift $z=8$, which can be regarded as UFD progenitors \citep{Safarzadeh18_UFDselection}.
+These haloes grow to ($M_{h}, M_{*}, R_{200}$) = ($2.1\times 10^{8}\,\Msun$, $12,900\,\Msun$, $2.5$ kpc), and ($2.0\times 10^{8}\,\Msun$, $3,800\,\Msun$, $2.2$ kpc) by redshift $z=6.4$ which is our final snapshot.

+We do not adopt the ISM model typically used in \textsc{arepo} simulations \citep{Springel03_WindParticles}.
+Instead, we follow gas cooling and heating self-consistently as in \citep{2019Inoue_ISM} (see their 'single-phase ISM model').
+The smooth gas density field is represented with Voronoi cells.
+Each gas cell contains physical properties such as density or temperature.
+Spatial resolution is progressively increased to suppress artificial fragmentation owing to insufficient resolution \citep{1997Truelove_TrueloveCondition}. \citet{2010Ceverino_Ncells} suggest that the Jeans length $\lambda_\mathrm{J} = \pi c_\mathrm{s}/G\rho_\mathrm{g}$ should always be resolved at least with seven cells to obtain converged result.
+In our simulations, we impose a non-thermal pressure floor to satisfy the condition proposed by \citet{2010Ceverino_Ncells}.
+We set the smallest scale for the pressure support at 0.2 comoving pc $h^{-1}$.